 In one reality, the Earth lives, and humanity barely averted its own destruction, but only through outside intervention.

-Fifteen years ago, in Celestial Calendar year 195, a massive, centuries-long war between the Earth and the outlying space colonies threatened to annihilate humanity.
+Fifteen years ago, in Celestial Calendar year 180, a massive, decades-long war between the Earth and the outlying space colonies threatened to annihilate humanity.
 But by freak accident, a group of peaceful aliens crash-landed the Earth, fleeing the Vega Empire, which had conquered their world.
 They carried with them a great secret: the ability to harness the power of Spiritia, the essence of life itself, specifically through music.
 The aliens, seeing the good they could do with the power of Spiritia, used their music to snuff out the flames of war.
 For four years, war and conflict ceased worldwide as the people of Earth reveled in the overflowing energy of Spiritia.
 After four years, the aliens decided that they had done enough, and retreated into quiet seclusion within their repaired, transforming ship, which remained in orbit of Earth as the Macross.

 But humanity could not stave off its addiction to war and conflict for long.
 It wasn't even a year after the aliens left the public spotlight when the first act of true war was initiated.

-The Holy Empire of Britannia, seeing Japan's newfound resources, made all haste to conquer and subjugate the Japanese and take control of all three energy sources for themselves.
+The Holy Empire of Britannia, seeing Japan's new-found resources, made all haste to conquer and subjugate the Japanese and take control of all three energy sources for themselves.
 They were able to achieve this goal in rapid time, thanks to being able to mass-produce their greatest weapon: the Knightmare Frame, an agile humanoid robot weapon that was manufactured based on plans stolen from Japan's databases.
 Most Japanese, especially the common people, were stripped of all rights, privileges, and even their national identity.
-Japan became known as Area 11, and Japanese were known as Elevens.
+Japan became known as Area 11, and Japanese became known as Elevens.
 Many Japanese were able to escape to the space colonies, called PLANTs, and made new lives there.
-However, number of Japanese families, particularly those of Japan's great scientific minds, who the Empire knew would be of use to Britannia were allowed to keep some of their dignity and rights as long as they swore absolute fealty to the Empire.
+However, a number of Japanese families, particularly those of Japan's great scientific minds, who the Empire knew would be of use to Britannia, were allowed to keep some of their dignity and rights as long as they swore absolute fealty to the Empire.
 They are allowed to live much as they had before, and many were even allowed to attend Ashford Academy, the finest educational institution in all of the Britannian Empire.

 The colonies themselves are populated almost entirely by, save for some Japanese refugees who fled to space, genetically-engineered humans called Coordinators.
-First born during the centuries-long war, they still hold scars of the injustices done to them by those on Earth even as they float above them.
+First born during the great war, they still hold scars of the injustices done to them by those on Earth even as they float above them.
 Many on the PLANTs desire the destruction of the Naturals, while others remember the peaceful aliens and simply prefer to live in peace with their fellow humans.

 Adding to the mess are the arrival of numerous otherworldly forces.

 The Vega Empire, with the forces of the planet Campbell and Boazan at their command, have followed the peaceful aliens to Earth and are making plans to conquer it and claim its resources.
-Their arrival was preceded by the appearance of a young man from planet Fleed, who was taken in by Dr. Umon, a colleague of Prof. Yumi and the two Prof. Kabutos.
+Their arrival was preceded by the appearance of a young man from planet Fleed, who was taken in by Dr. Gensuke Umon, a colleague of Prof. Yumi and the two Prof. Kabutos.
 The UFO Robo that Fleed brought to Earth became the basis for the Kabutos' Mazingers.

-Meanwhile, the Zonder have arrived on Earth to assimilate more people into their number.
+Meanwhile, the enigmatic Zonder have arrived on Earth to assimilate more people into their number.
 The GGG organization, with its powerful machine GaoGaiGar at the vanguard, works to combat them, even as other threats loom.